shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 # Developing Shogun

-This is a very basic list of things how to get started hacking Shogun.
+This is a very basic checklist on how to get started in hacking Shogun, You should:
-Your first steps should be to

 1. Compile from source, see [INSTALL.md](INSTALL.md).
 2. Run the API examples, see [INTERFACES.md](INTERFACES.md), or create your own, see [EXAMPLES.md](EXAMPLES.md)